Definition of Epigram

 Spending again what is already spent:

 For as the sun is daily new and old,

 This is a good example of epigram.
-However, we cannot see any apparent humor, but the contradiction is clearly visible as how two people could die with water and fire both.
+While we cannot see any apparent humor, the contradiction is clearly visible in how two people could die with water and fire both.
 Therefore, the poem has some satirical purposes wrapped up in just two witty lines.